ZachYarbrough/dotfiles/README.md

 # Zach's Dotfiles
 > I primarily work on a M2 Macbook Pro so all of my configs are geared towards the MacOS.
-I plan to eventually add instructions/setup for Windows, since I work with Windows at my day job.
+I plan to eventually add instructions/setup for Windows as well.

 ## Installation for MacOS